Tommy Edman Preview, Player Props: Cardinals vs. Reds

 Tommy Edman At The Plate

-- He has homered in 9.2% of his games this year, and 2.5% of his chances at the plate.
+- He has hit a home run in 9.1% of his games this year, and 2.5% of his chances at the plate.

-- Edman has an RBI in 29 of 131 games this year, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in six contests.
+- In 22% of his games this year, Edman has tallied at least one RBI.
+In nine of those games (6.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

-- He has scored in 36.6% of his games this year, with two or more runs scored in 9.9%.
+- He has scored in 48 games this season, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.